Loan officer: Job outlook

-In the United States, employment of loan officers is projected to grow three percent from 2019 to 2029, faster than the average for all occupations.
-Although the demand for loan officers will increase as the overall economy grows, the decline of bank branches and the increasing application of technology in loan processing may moderate employment growth.
+In the United States, employment of loan officers is projected to grow three percent from 2022 to 2032, about as fast as the average for all occupations.
+Although the demand for loan officers will increase as the overall economy grows, the decline of bank branches and the increased use of productivity-enhancing technology in loan processing are expected to slow employment growth.

-Economic growth will lead to more demand for loan officers, as both businesses and individuals seek credit to finance commercial investment and personal expenditure.
-Loan officers will be needed to evaluate the creditworthiness of applicants, and determine the likelihood that loans will be paid back in full and on time.
+Increased demand for loan officers is expected as both businesses and individuals seek credit to finance commercial investments and personal spending.
+Loan officers will be needed to evaluate the creditworthiness of applicants and determine the likelihood that loans will be paid back in full and on time.

-As bank customers increasingly use mobile and online banking services, the need for bank branches will decline.
-Banks have decreased the number of branches in operation in recent years, a trend that is expected to continue.
-Because the banking industry is the leading employer of loan officers, this trend will depress employment growth for these workers.

-The increased use of technology in loan processing may moderate employment growth of loan officers over the decade.
-Loan officers are increasingly using computer software that can more efficiently process data and loan information, requiring reduced interactions with customers.
-This allows employment of fewer officers to process loan applications.
+About 25,300 openings for loan officers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.